-Use this date calculator to quickly calculate the days between two dates.
+Use this time and date calculator to quickly calculate the days between two dates.
 Whether you want to use it to work out how many days are left until the summer holidays, check precisely how old you are (in years, days, and even seconds), or plan how many books you're able to read in a given period, the date difference calculator will come in handy.
 Using it, you can easily find out which date is 45 days from today, what day of the year it is, and calculate the time between two dates in years, months, weeks, days, hours, minutes, and seconds.

 How to use the date/duration calculator